 - an object study (still life)

-- a portrait or self-portrait
+- a self-portrait

 - an environment (landscape)

-- two 3D pieces made of any material
+For these three required pieces:

-For these five required pieces:
+- ONE of these required works must be in graphite pencil only. - Any variety of wet or dry media (i.e. charcoal, pen & ink, colored pencils, paint, mixed media, etc.) can be used to complete the other two required pieces. - The self-portrait can be 3D as long as it is still done from direct observation.

-- The self-portrait can be 3D as long as it is still done from direct observation. - Drawing/working from photographs is not recommended for these pieces; if you did use a photograph for reference, please also upload an image of the reference materials, crediting the original artists (where applicable). - Digital illustrations and photographs may NOT be submitted for the three required drawings but may be submitted as part of the four remaining portfolio pieces.
+- Drawing from photographs may not be substituted for any of these three required submissions; they must be created from direct observation of yourself and your surroundings. - Digital illustrations and photographs may NOT be submitted for the three required drawings but may be submitted as part of the six remaining portfolio pieces.

-Four Remaining Portfolio Pieces
+Six Remaining Portfolio Pieces

-The remaining pieces can be selected by the applicant but should include a variety of mediums and subject matter.
-If you submit additional 3D work, it can be made of any material.
-If any of your remaining four portfolio pieces are derived from another work or photograph, please submit an image of the reference material, crediting the original artist (when applicable).
+The remaining pieces can be selected by the applicant, but please try to include a variety of mediums and subject matter, including 3D work if possible.
+If any of your remaining six portfolio pieces are derived from another work or photograph, please also submit an image of the reference material, crediting the original artist (when applicable).